SaadiaJameel/co528-rest-service-application/README.md

 #### To run the frontend built using the REST service.
 The REST service must also be listening on port 9090 for requests.

 &nbsp;&nbsp;&nbsp;&nbsp;Start up an http server to run the index.html file.
-In ython it can be done using the command `python -m http.server`.
+In ython it can be done using the command `python -m http.server`

 &nbsp;&nbsp;&nbsp;&nbsp;Paste the url `http://localhost:8000/index.html` on your favourite browser to try out the application.